Geometries in perturbative quantum field theory: Dodgson polynomials

 \begin{ex} For a pair of self-loops (A), a double edge (B), a chain of two edges (C) and two disconnected edges (D) we obtain the following expanded graph Laplacians (for suitable orientations and orders of edges and vertices).

 \end{ex} For $A,B\subseteq\sE(G)\cup\sV(G)$ and $K\subseteq\sE(G)$ we define the reduced matrix

 where $L^{A,B}$ is $L$ with rows $A$ and columns $B$ removed.

 For our sign convention we lift the upper indices to words, i.e.\ we keep track of the order of elements (letters) in $A$ and $B$.
-In case of multiple letters we will define that Dodgsons vanish.
+In case of repeated letters we will define that Dodgsons vanish.

-It is convenient to use some set theoretic notation for words.
-We e.g.\ write $x\in A$ if $x$ is a letter in $A$ and $A\cap B$ for the set of common letters in $A$ and $B$.
 For any words we define a sign relative to $\iota$.

-\begin{defn} Let $A$ be a word in letters ordered by $\iota$.
+\begin{defn} Let $A=a_1a_2\cdots a_k$ be a word in letters $a_i$ ordered by $\iota$.
 Then

 \end{defn}

 \begin{ex} If 1,2 are in natural order then $\sgn(\emptyset)=\sgn(1)=\sgn(2)=\sgn(12)=1$, $\sgn(21)=-1$, $\sgn(11)=\sgn(22)=0$. \end{ex} If we define